sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 Task 0 - Prerequisites
 ----------------------

-.. important:: Your student account, decryption password and IP address of the BigIQ License Server will be announced at the start of the lab.
+.. important:: Your student account, and short URL path will be announced at the start of the lab.

-Though the environment runs on a shared AWS account, every student wil build and work in a dedicated AWS VPC.
+Though the environment runs on a shared AWS account, every student will build and work in a dedicated AWS VPC.

 For this lab, a Ravello Windows 10 remote desktop jump host and Linux web based shell will be provided as a consistent starting point. [access instructions here].